Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/grushkin-2017-writing-signed-languages-what-for-what-form/essay.md

 Its weakness appears later, when it moves from the general need for signed writing to a specific orthographic prescription.
 Grushkin concludes that alphabetic signed writing is the best option, especially where ASL-English biliteracy is a central goal.
 That recommendation is not supported as strongly as the preceding necessity-of-writing argument.

-So the article is strongest on why signed languages need writing and weakest on what kind of writing supposedly follows.
+So the article is strongest on why signed languages need writing and less well supported on what kind of writing follows.

 Framework judgment: